shengsuan/Roo-Code-ssy/CONTRIBUTING.md

 [日本語](locales/ja/CONTRIBUTING.md) • [한국어](locales/ko/CONTRIBUTING.md) • [Polski](locales/pl/CONTRIBUTING.md) • [Português (BR)](locales/pt-BR/CONTRIBUTING.md) • [Türkçe](locales/tr/CONTRIBUTING.md) • [Tiếng Việt](locales/vi/CONTRIBUTING.md) • [简体中文](locales/zh-CN/CONTRIBUTING.md) • [繁體中文](locales/zh-TW/CONTRIBUTING.md)

-# Contributing to Roo Code Pro
+# Contributing to Roo Vibecoding

-Roo Code Pro is a community-driven project, and we highly value every contribution.
+Roo Vibecoding is a community-driven project, and we highly value every contribution.
 To ensure a smooth and effective process for everyone, **we operate on an "[Issue-First](#2-key-principle-issue-first-approach)" basis.** This means all work should be linked to a GitHub Issue _before_ a Pull Request is submitted (see our [PR Policy](#pull-request-pr-policy) for details).
 Please read this guide carefully to understand how to contribute.
-This guide outlines how to contribute to Roo Code Pro, whether you're fixing bugs, adding features, or improving documentation.
+This guide outlines how to contribute to Roo Vibecoding, whether you're fixing bugs, adding features, or improving documentation.

 ## Table of Contents